mramshaw/Alexa-Stuff/README.md

 [She gives the first paragraph or so; you can ask for more if you wish.]

-#### Random Stuff

-There are all kinds of Easter Eggs:

-    "Alexa, tell me a story"

-There seem to be continual additions to Alexa's repertoire so it's worth trying various random things - play around!

 ## Bits and bobs of stuff for Alexa development

 Now follows some random stuff loosely oriented around being an Alexa developer.